1987 Pacific typhoon season

-The 1987 Pacific typhoon season has no official bounds; it ran year-round in 1987, but most tropical cyclones tend to form in the northwestern Pacific Ocean between May and November.
-These dates conventionally delimit the period of each year when most tropical cyclones form in the northwestern Pacific Ocean.
-Tropical storms formed in the entire west pacific basin were assigned a name by the Joint Typhoon Warning Center.
+The 1987 Pacific typhoon season was a below average season, though it featured a relatively high amount of typhoons.
+It had no official bounds; it ran year-round in 1987, but most tropical cyclones formed between June and November.
+Tropical storms that formed in the entire basin were assigned a name by the Joint Typhoon Warning Center.
 Tropical depressions that enter or form in the Philippine area of responsibility are assigned a name by the Philippine Atmospheric, Geophysical and Astronomical Services Administration or PAGASA.
 This can often result in the same storm having two names.

 A total of 25 tropical cyclones formed this year in the Western Pacific, of which 24 became tropical storms.
 Of the 24, 17 storms reached typhoon intensity, of which 6 reached super typhoon strength.

 Seasonal summary

 A total of 25 tropical cyclones formed this year in the Western Pacific, of which 24 became tropical storms.
 Of the 24, 17 storms reached typhoon intensity, of which 6 reached super typhoon strength.